jrp244/byu-cs324/hw-sockets/README.md

        returned by `accept()`.
      - You can re-use some of the arguments that are currently used with `recvfrom()`, further down.
-     - You will need to initialize `peer_addr_len` before it is used with `accept()`, just as it is currently initialized before being called with `recvfrom()`.
+     - You will need to initialize `remote_addr_len` before it is used with `accept()`, just as it is currently initialized before being called with `recvfrom()`.
    - Change the `recvfrom()` call to `recv()`  and the `sendto()` call to